 During surgery to correct Thoracic Outlet Syndrome, both the first rib -- the uppermost of the ribs, which is attached to the first thoracic vertebrae at the base of the neck, angles down and connects to the sternum just below the collarbone -- and the scalene muscles are removed to clear space for the nerves in the thoracic outlet.

 Typical recovery time

-Fewer than 20 Major League pitchers had undergone Thoracic Outlet Syndrome surgery as of March 2017, so the recovery timeline is still inexact.
+Not many pitchers have undergone Thoracic Outlet Syndrome surgery, so the recovery timeline is still inexact.
 But even in a best case scenario, a pitcher is unlikely to be ready to return until at least 12 weeks after the procedure.